 Nigeria: 79M English Speakers

-Ever wonder why so many email scams originally came from Nigeria, as opposed to Kenya or Zimbabwe?
+Ever wonder why so many well-known email scams originally came from Nigeria, as opposed to another country?
 There are a lot of reasons, but the relatively high percentage of English speakers is probably one of them.
 Around 53% of the population in Nigeria can speak English, which means that a small percentage of those people (by no means representative of all Nigerians) can use their English skills to claim royal descent and a big fat inheritance.
 With a hefty payout for you, dear blessed one, if only you’ll kindly wire them the transfer fee.

 The United Kingdom: 59.6M English Speakers